maccettura/maccettura.github.io/_posts/2021-11-29-advent-of-code.md

 The way I have structured this project means I have one folder for every day in the Advent of Code calendar.
 Removing `n` of using directives, across 25 folders gave me a lot of pre-holiday joy.

 The C# language team have been making wonder & welcome additions to the language yearly.
-This isn't Steve Balmer's Microsoft anymore...
+This isn't Steve Ballmer's Microsoft anymore...
 <img src="https://media.giphy.com/media/Y4v5zIFWE34PsiCPRs/giphy.gif" />

 Happy holidays!